netxms/netxms-doc/admin/installation.rst

 Server
 ------

   #.
-Download source archive (netxms-VERSION.tar.gz) from http://www.netxms.org/download/. *VERSION* is used in names instead of an actual version number.
+Download the source archive (netxms-VERSION.tar.gz) from https://www.netxms.org/download/. *VERSION* is used in names instead of an actual version number.
   #.
 Unpack the archive:

         :command:`tar zxvf netxms-VERSION.tar.gz`

   #.
-Since version 3.8 reporting server is being built along with the sources.
+Since version 3.8, the reporting server is being built along with the sources.
 This requires maven to be installed on the system.
 You need Oracle and MS SQL JDBC drivers in your local maven repository.

-        Oracle JDBC driver library can be obtained here: https://download.oracle.com/otn-pub/otn_software/jdbc/199/ojdbc8.jar
+        The Oracle JDBC driver library can be obtained here: https://oracle.com/otn-pub/otn_software/jdbc/199/ojdbc8.jar

-        Microsoft SQL JDBC driver library can be obtaine here: https://www.microsoft.com/en-us/download/details.aspx?id=54671 You will need sqljdbc_4.2/enu/jre8/sqljdbc42.jar file from this archive.
+        the Microsoft SQL JDBC driver library can be obtained from here: https://www.microsoft.com/en-us/details.aspx?id=54671
+        You will need sqljdbc_4.2/enu/jre8/sqljdbc42.jar file from this archive.

         To install these libraries:
         :command:`mvn install:install-file -DgroupId=com.microsoft.sqlserver -DartifactId=sqljdbc4 -Dversion=4.2 -Dpackaging=jar -Dfile=sqljdbc42.jar`
         :command:`mvn install:install-file -DgroupId=com.oracle -DartifactId=ojdbc8 -Dversion=12.2.0.1 -Dpackaging=jar -Dfile=ojdbc8.jar`

   #.
-Change directory to netxms-VERSION and run configure script:
+Change directory to netxms-VERSION and run the configure script:

         :command:`cd netxms-VERSION`